 Ms. Jelena Krstić, Outreach Manager

 Jelena Krstić worked in the HLC from 2007 to 2012 and then rejoined the team in April 2014.
 Meanwhile, she worked in public administration, mainly on civil society, regional cooperation and European integration issues.
 From 2007 until 2012 she was the regional coordinator of the RECOM Process, aimed at creating a model for the Regional commission for establishing the facts about war crimes committed in the former Yugoslavia and advocating for the establishment of the commission.
-In addition, in 2011 she led the first National School of Transitional Justice.
-Now she works in the field of outreach and European integration.
+In addition, in 2011 she led the first HLC’s National School of Transitional Justice.
+Now in the HLC she works in the field of outreach and European integration.
 Jelena graduated in Political Science at the Belgrade Faculty of Political Sciences.
 She also attended several informal education programmes on human rights and peace building.